Skizzy-create/Ayurvedic_HIS/README.md

 ## 🧐 Description

 A software that suggests drugs and formulations for a disease/pharmacological property based on the Ayurvedic classical books/Repositories.
-Ayurveda has a large database of single herbs, minerals, and formulations that have been tailormade to suit each individual, his/her psychosomatic constitution, clinical condition, comorbidities, age, region, etc. These data are spread over more than 150 texts, amidst Organization Ministry of AYUSH.
+Ayurveda has a large database of single herbs, minerals, and formulations that have been tailor-made to suit each individual, his/her psychosomatic constitution, clinical condition, comorbidities, age, region, etc. These data are spread over more than 150 texts, amidst the Organization Ministry of AYUSH.

 ## 💡 Idea / Solution <a name="idea"></a>